markpmlim/sdfDemos/Readme.md

 sdPrimitives:

-A Metal port of the source code for a reference implementation of basic primitives is at the link:
+This is a Metal port of the source code for a reference implementation of basic primitives at the link:

 https://www.shadertoy.com/view/Xds3zN

+If a demo encounters the following error message when executing its kernel function,

+Execution of the command buffer was aborted due to an error during execution.
+Invalid Resource (IOAF code 9)

+the programmer should try to use a pair of vertex-fragment functions instead.

+A kernel function ("compute shader" in OpenGL jargon) will process a number of pixels (specified by the programmer) in parallel whereas a fragment function will process one pixel at a time.
+As such pixel shaders have a highly restricted parallel programming model in which each fragment is computed completely independently of every other fragment.
+Resources can not be shared between each invocation of the fragment shader function.

 A brief descripton of the 3D Signed Distance Field functions used to render these basic primitives is at the link: